nikolai6767/pallas-analysis/README.md

 Pallas provides an interface to write and read trace data.

 ## Building
-You need to have ZSTD and JSONCPP installed before you try to build this.
+You need to have ZSTD installed before you try to build this.
 To build and install, simply run:
 ```bash
 mkdir build && cd build